-- 5. Before any development or subdivision occurs on annexed land, an Area Structure Plan or conceptual design scheme will be required, unless determined otherwise by Council. - To ensure development within the urban fringe will be compatible with future 6. urban development, discussions with the County of Warner regarding desired policy directions of the Intermunicipal Development Plan will continue.
-Desired policy directions include: - a. a defined urban expansion area surrounding the Town; - b. a maximum development potential for land within the expansion area under the County's jurisdiction to help minimize fragmentation of land until annexation occurs; and - c. requirements for preparation and adoption of Area Structure Plans or conceptual design schemes for development within the Urban Fringe demonstrating how development could be incorporated into the Town in the future.
+- 6. To ensure development within the urban fringe will be compatible with future urban development, discussions with the County of Warner regarding desired policy directions of the Intermunicipal Development Plan will continue.
+Desired policy directions include: - a. a defined urban expansion area surrounding the Town; - a maximum development potential for land within the expansion area under the County's jurisdiction to help minimize fragmentation of land until annexation occurs; and - c. requirements for preparation and adoption of Area Structure Plans or conceptual design schemes for development within the Urban Fringe demonstrating how development could be incorporated into the Town in the future.